turing-knowledge-graphs/meet-ups/symposium-2025.md

 ## Talks and Speakers (growing list)
 - *Knowledge Graphs as Pillars for Agentic AI in the real world*.
 Dr Juraj Mavracic, Symbiotic Dynamics
 - *Provenance knowledge graphs for transparent carbon footprint reporting in agriculture* (poster).
 Alisa Holm, University of Aberdeen
+- *RDF meets R: towards an automated event driven distributed platform for reporting and analysis (TBC)* (pitch and poster).
+David R Willé, GSK R&D
+- *Towards Agentic Cardiac Digital Twins: The Role of Digital Threads* (pitch and poster).
+Xiaoxue Shen, The Alan Turing Institute

 ## Tentative Agenda